-This tale is not a history of some dilapidated wooden structure off the beaten paths of Cherokee County, South Carolina, nor is it a recounting of dry facts concerning a forgotten stronghold built to withstand attacks from angered Natives.
+This tale is not a history of a dilapidated wooden structure off the beaten path of Cherokee County, South Carolina, nor is it a recounting of dry facts concerning a forgotten stronghold built to withstand attacks from angered Native Americans.
 Instead, it is the saga of an early American community where heroes and heroines, friends and foes, did great and terrible deeds in the name of Liberty.
 Clues left by our ancestors speak of hardship, sacrifice, and triumph in their quest for freedom and justice, principles that founded this great nation - ideals we have the luxury of taking for granted.
 So, what is the true significance of an old timber blockhouse in the Backcountry?
 The answer lies in the origin of the South Carolina "Redneck."

-the eighteenth-century Imagine life in American frontier.
+Imagine life in the eighteenth-century American frontier.
 There was no electricity, no telephones, and no flush toilets.
-The highest technology of the day was the tall case clock, also called the grandfather clock.
-Waterpowered mills using levers and gears to turn large stones for grinding grains, blades to saw timber, and giant hammers to forge iron were the engines to make flour, lumber, and nails.
+The highest technology of the day was the tall-case clock, also known as the grandfather clock.
+Waterpowered mills, utilizing levers and gears to turn large stones for grinding grains, blades to saw timber, and giant hammers to forge iron, were the engines that produced flour, lumber, and nails.
 We still use these fundamental items to make our lives more comfortable.
 For the duration of this account, set aside thoughts of today's modern conveniences and walk in the handmade shoes of a Backcountry South Carolina settler.